Frances Perkins: Legacy

 Frances Perkins championed the rights of immigrants.
 In her role as cabinet secretary, she facilitated the immigration of thousands of Jews to the U.S. from Germany and other European nations who were escaping Nazi persecution in the 1930s—including hundreds of Jewish children in collaboration with German Jewish Children's Aid—all in the face of American antisemitism and a restrictive immigration system.

 In 1967, the Telluride House and Cornell University's School of Industrial and Labor Relations established the Frances Perkins Memorial Fellowship.
 In 1982, Perkins was inducted into the National Women's Hall of Fame.
 In 2015, Perkins was named by Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.
 In 2019, she was announced as among the members of the inaugural class of the Government Hall of Fame.
 Also that year, Elizabeth Warren used a podium built with wood salvaged from the Perkins Homestead.
+That same year, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Perkins for 1933.